Attacks on the United States: American Revolutionary War (July 1776 – September 1783)

 Following the ratification of the Declaration of Independence on July 4, 1776, which formally formed the United States, Patriot forces organized as the Continental Army and, commanded by George Washington, fought against British forces and secured American independence from Britain.
 Following the Treaty of Paris in 1783, which formally ended the war, Great Britain ceded all mainland territories east of the Mississippi River, south of the Great Lakes, and north of the Floridas to the United States and recognized the independence of the United States.
-Until the end of the war, the United States had no internationally recognized territory and was considered part of the First British Empire.
+Until the end of the war, the United States had no internationally recognized territory (besides France after the 1777 Battle of Saratoga), and was considered part of the First British Empire.